 The main thing about color is that when it varies it is more interesting - not just one flat area of paint, but varying colors to give the piece depth.
 That's what I like so much about the Tim Holtz Distress Paints.
 They automatically add dimension - probably because the paint is a little thinner than some of the other acrylic paints available, but there may be some magic in the formulation of the paint.
 In addition, the color palette is perfect for Halloween.

-And then the Tim Holtz paints have an option with a dabber top which is so perfect for distressing.
+And then, the Tim Holtz paints have an option with a dabber top which is so perfect for distressing.
 I showed you how I do it in the video.
-Basically, I get the color I want to use for distressing – most often Black Soot or Ground Espresso with the dabber top and just streak the paint along the sides I want distressed.
+Basically, I get the color I want to use for distressing - most often Black Soot or Ground Espresso with the dabber top and just streak the paint along the sides I want distressed.
 If you put too much on, just keep a paper towel or rag handy and wipe it right off.
-Here’s an example on a little house in my Halloween book, “Spooky Halloween Houses – Make Little Halloween Houses to Die For” (to be published in about a week).
-This is Esmeralda’s Quaint Cottage.
+Here's an example on a little house in my Halloween book, "13 Handcrafted Halloween Houses - for a Howling Good Time" .

 And here is how it looks with distressing on the edges.
 You might now want this much distressing.
 It's easy to modify how much paint you use.